 TfL has started to diversify its revenues in recent years.
-Part of the previous general grant provided by the GLA has been replaced by Business Rates Retention; though this could mean greater variability in these revenues, the GLA has made a commitment to grow these transfers in line with RPI.
-TfL also plans to increase revenues from commercial activities to leverage its considerable property portfolio, especially Underground stations, to generate revenues.
-It projects raising about £3.4 billion from commercial strategies by

-2023, including residential property development.
-The first major such endeavour is a joint venture property development at Earl's Court.
+Part of the previous general grant provided by the GLA has been replaced by Business Rates Retention which could mean greater variability in these revenues.
+TfL also plans to increase revenues from commercial activities through advertising activities, property development and the leveraging of its considerable property portfolio.
+With the establishment of a new business unit focusing on developing commercial opportunities, it projects rasing about £3.4 billion from commercial strategies by 2023, including commercial media and residential property development.
+The commercial development programme has delivered £457 million so far.
+The first major endeavour is a joint venture property development at Earl's Court.
 While these projects have considerable upside potential and are a promising source for replacing lost government revenues, they also introduce increased volatility and potential downside risk, particularly in terms of residential property development.
-We will continue to monitor the impact of these revenues on TfL's budget planning, though TfL has not incorporated very large increases in revenues from commercial activities.
+TfL, however, has not incorporated very large increases in revenues from commercial activities.

-CROSSRAIL DRIVES SUBSTANTIAL CAPITAL PLAN
+CROSSRAIL DRIVES SUBSTANTIAL CAPITAL PLAN BUT NEARING COMPLETION

 Transport for London, along with the Department for Transport, is a sponsor of the Crossrail project, a £14.8 billion expansion of London's rail system.
 It is funded from a mix of government grants, new borrowing and other contributions.
 TfL's direct funding for Crossrail represents £2.4 billion, and its total funding contribution for the project is capped at £7.1 billion.
-While TfL has conservatively budgeted cost commitments for Crossrail and costs have so far remained within budget, should costs for Crossrail exceed £14.8 billion during the construction period, TfL has the option to transfer the project ownership to the Department for Transport, thereby mitigating risks for TfL.
+While TfL has conservatively budgeted cost commitments for Crossrail and costs have so far remained within budget, should costs for Crossrail exceed £14.8 billion during the construction period, TfL has the option to transfer the project ownership to the DfT, thereby mitigating risks for TfL.

 The first stage of Crossrail was put into place when the Greater Anglia franchise between Liverpool Street and Shenfield transferred to TfL.
-The project is currently 75% complete and the first trains are expected to run in early 2019.
+The project is currently 80% complete and the first trains are expected to run in early 2019.
 While the recent funding letter includes no commitment for the development of Crossrail 2, which would transverse London north to south, it advises any contribution would come from the £300 million Transport Development Fund.
-In the 2016 Budget, the government committed to provide £80m to the Crossrail 2 project, to be matched by TfL, in order to develop the project.
-TfL has already created a new subsidiary for Crossrail 2.
+In its 2016 Budget, the UK government committed to provide £80 million to the Crossrail 2 project, to be matched by TfL, in order to develop the project.
+TfL has already created a new subsidiary, Crossrail 2 Limited.

-In the March 2016 business plan, capital spending was projected to amount to nearly £13 bilion from 2016-17 to 2020-21.
-Capital support from the government was set to continue at approximately £1 billion a year, essentially the same levels as agreed in the 2013 funding agreement and a reduction from the £1.7 billion average over the last five years, but will be funded directly from business rates from April 2017.
-Borrowing limits over the next five years were essentially the same level as in the previous agreement, averaging £640 million.
-However, a new business plan reflecting the priorities of the new Mayor is expected in December 2016 and the capital plan will be updated as part of this exercise.
+In the December 2016 business plan, capital spending was projected to amount to nearly £16 billion from 2016-17 to 2021-22 (including capital renewals).
+Capital support from the government is set to continue at approximately £1 billion a year, as set out in TfL's March 2016 funding letter, essentially the same levels as agreed in the 2013 funding agreement and a reduction from the £1.7 billion average over the last five years, but would be funded directly from business rates from April 2017.
+Borrowing limits over the next five years set out in the March 2016 funding letter with DfT were essentially the same level as in the previous agreement, averaging £640 million.